• Skip to Content

 Engineering Concentrations

 The Engineering curriculum is designed to promote the interdisciplinary nature of engineering and taking courses across a range of engineering sub-disciplines is encouraged.
 Students who wish to focus their technical elective coursework in a specific field of engineering can pursue an Engineering Concentration.
 Pursuit of an Engineering Concentration does not change the degree, which is a Bachelor of Science in Engineering.
-A concentration requires at least 4 technical elective courses with a focus in the concentration area, as well as the completion of a basic math and science elective from a shortlist specific to the concentration.
+A concentration requires at least 4 technical elective courses with a focus in the concentration, where up to one of those technical electives can come from a list of general engineering technical electives that can apply to any concentration area.
 Each completed technical elective course can only be counted toward one concentration, however, a math and science elective can count towards more than one concentration.
 AP credits cannot count towards any of the courses.
-A minimum overall GPA of 2.0 must be earned on all Wake Forest courses taken to complete the concentration.
+Requests for abroad courses to count towards a concentration must be submitted to the Engineering Curriculum Committee when applying for EGR technical elective credit.
 The requirements for the concentration are those that are in effect at the time of the declaration of the concentration, as the curriculum and the departmental requirements may change slightly during the student’s period of residence.
 Students interested in a concentration should contact an Engineering Faculty.
 Students cannot declare a concentration until they have completed at least 2 engineering technical elective courses.
 The Engineering Department does not guarantee that technical electives for all concentrations will be offered in a given semester.
 Students should talk with their major advisors about the frequency with which specific technical electives are offered.

 Biomedical Engineering Concentration (BME)